Albee Township, Michigan: Best Neighborhood Pockets + Pros/Cons for Newcomers — Should You Move Here?

 Real Estate & Housing Overview

-• Many homes were built between the 1970s and early 2000s
+• Many homes were built between the 1940s and 1990s

-• Traditional two-story homes
+• Traditional farmhouses

 Albee Township, Michigan